CrispyYoshi/ProjectBRR/readme.txt

 If there are different ways of playing an instrument, the instrument's name comes first, followed by an underscore and the gameID, followed by the way it's played.
 For example, "acoustic bass" and "slap bass" would both be in a folder named "basses", and their BRRs would be structured "bass_[gameID]_acoustic" and "bass_[gameID]_slap".
 Another example: "crash cymbal" and "ride cymbal" would be "crash_[gameID]_cymbal" and "ride_[gameID]_cymbal".

 ****If you do not know what your instrument is, please put it in the "_____other" folder with the format "[gameID]_unknown1.brr".
 Any unidentified synths should be in the "synths" folder labelled as "synth_[gameID]_unknown1.brr".

+****If there are multiple ADSR values for a single BRR, please use the ADSR value the user is most likely to use.
+Remember that after #instruments you can separate the info by a comma and add any additional details to the BRR that you want.
+Do not make multiple BRRs of the same file to list several different ADSR values, because that only makes updating slower.

+****Synths are not top priority in organizing. "synth strings" go in the "strings" folder and "synth bass" goes in the "basses" folder.
+Synths include "50% pulse square" and "squishy kirby thing".
+Please name synths to the best of your ability.